ibartomeus/IberianBees/README.md

 1-   Use "rawdata/Fetch_data.R" to update data from interent (e.g. Gbif, iNaturalist)
 2-   Add new excels with data locally to "/rawdata/xls_to_add/" with the data in the first sheet.
 3-   Run "rawdata/preprocessing.R" to convert those to csv and upload them to github.
-3.3- I modified mannually some csvs because of non ASCII characters, and other annoying stuff.
-Sorry.
+3.3- I modified manually some csvs because of non ASCII characters, and other annoying stuff.
+Sorry for the non-reproducible part.
 4-   Add new csv's programatically using "/rawdata/Add_data.R".
 5-   Use "data/datascript.R" to generate "data/clean_data.csv".
-5.5- To fix species names I am using the workflow in "data/datascript.R" along with "data/manual_checks.csv", which can be edited for synonims, etc...
+5.5- To fix species names I am using the workflow in "data/datascript.R" along with "data/manual_checks.csv", which can be edited to add synonims, etc...
 6-   Knit Summary.Rmd to see updated nice summaries.
 7-   Commit and push.
 Automatic tests may be done (in the future).
 Manually release a version on major updates.
 8-   Metadata in EML is generated in Metadata_generator.R and can be consulted in "data/metadata"